FIVE FACTS ABOUT SACRAMENTO CAR ACCIDENTS

 Each year, millions of people are involved in car accidents in the United States.
 According to the NHTSA, 37,461 people died, and over 3.1 million people were injured in traffic accidents in 2016.
 In California during 2016, the OTS reports that deaths from traffic accidents increased by seven percent from 3,387 in 2015 to 3,623 in 2016.
 In addition, thousands of people were injured in California traffic accidents that year.

 Our Sacramento car accident attorneys assist victims as they seek compensation for their injuries and damages.
-If you are interested in learning more about filing an accident claim, contact us for a free consultation.
+If you are interested in learning more about filing a personal injury accident claim, contact us for a free consultation.

 Five Sacramento Car Accident Facts